Dry & Hot Areas

 Clematis LITTLE LEMONS 'Zo14100'

-Little Lemons is an extraordinary new introduction from our friends at Jan van Zoest clematis nursery in The Netherlands.
+Little Lemons is an intriguing introduction from our friends at Jan van Zoest clematis nursery in The Netherlands.

 £23.50